Emmanuel L. Di Rossetti

 Unamuno on Don Quixote

-I feel a medieval soul and I have the idea that the soul of my homeland is medieval, that, by force, it has passed through the Renaissance, the Reformation, the Revolution, learning something from them, fine, but without letting its soul be touched, preserving the spiritual heritage of these times that we call foggy.
-And Quixotism is only Continue reading
+I feel I have a medieval soul, and I believe that the soul of my homeland is medieval, that, by necessity, it has passed through the Renaissance, the Reformation, and the Revolution, learning something from them, certainly, but without letting its soul be touched, preserving the spiritual heritage of those so-called foggy times.
+And quixotism is only… Continue reading

 -

-If the "misfortunes of France are exemplary," it will take us thirty years to recover from the last one: that of the laxity of the right combined with the sectarianism of the left.
-For nearly half a century, we have been suffering the terrorism of an intelligentsia successively gangrened by Marxism, Leninism, Maoism, socialism, social democracy, without Continue reading
+If France's misfortunes are exemplary, it will take us thirty years to recover from the latest: that of the right's laxity combined with the left's sectarianism.
+For nearly half a century, we have been subjected to the terrorism of an intelligentsia successively corrupted by Marxism, Leninism, Maoism, socialism, and social democracy, without… Continue reading

 -